Editorial Methodology

 Großwald publishes through three active editorial product lines, each with its own format, depth, and verification standard:

-• Großwald Signal — Daily European defence intelligence briefing, published Monday–Friday at 23:00 CET.
+- Großwald Signal — Daily European defence intelligence briefing, published Monday–Friday at 23:00 CET.
 Every item is sourced to primary documents, official statements, or verified reporting.
 Signal covers what moved today in European defence procurement, force structure, alliance posture, and industrial strategy, and frames why it matters.
-Where a claim rests on a single source or is contested, this is noted in text.
 Where a development requires more context than the daily format permits, Signal links to the relevant Systems or Perspectives assessment.
 Signal is how Großwald's readership — defence professionals, procurement officials, analysts, and institutional investors — track the European defence landscape day to day.

-• Großwald Perspectives — Long-form analysis on the structural forces shaping European defence: procurement politics, industrial strategy, alliance dynamics, and the decisions that determine what gets built.
-Full source verification with inline citations.
+- Großwald Perspectives — Long-form analysis on the structural forces shaping European defence: procurement politics, industrial strategy, alliance dynamics, and the decisions that determine what gets built.

 Independence

 Großwald is not affiliated with any government, defence contractor, political party, or lobbying organisation.
-We do not accept sponsored content, paid placements, or editorial contributions from entities with a commercial or political interest in our coverage areas.
-Our publication is funded through reader subscriptions.
+Editorial coverage is not for sale: we do not accept sponsored content, paid placements, or payment for coverage or its absence, and no outside party reviews or approves Großwald editorial before publication.

 Use of Artificial Intelligence